-AIM 2 – To specify from a documentary analysis of the accounts of ‘super clergy’ a set of points around which to compare and contrast with the oral accounts of ‘ordinary clergy’.
+AIM 2 – To carry out a documentary analysis of the accounts of ‘super clergy’ and derive from this a set of points around which to compare and contrast with the oral accounts of ‘ordinary clergy’.

-AIM 4 – To specify from the analysis of the narrative interviews the key elements of how the ‘ordinary clergy’ see their lives and roles.
+AIM 4 – To analyse the narrative interviews and specify from this the key elements of how the ‘ordinary clergy’ see their lives and roles.

-AIM 5 – To compere and contrast what are presented as the key saliences by the ‘ordinary clergy’ interviewed, with those that appear in the published accounts of the ‘super clergy’, to interpret the reasons for differences arising, and to theorise the relationship between different components of the clergy body.
+AIM 5 – To compere and contrast what are presented as the key aspects as seen by the ‘ordinary clergy’ who will be interviewed, with those that appear in the published accounts of the ‘super clergy’, to interpret the reasons for differences arising, and to theorise the relationship between different components of the clergy body.

-14. As can be seen, these aims are cumulative and taken together they enable to goal that has been specified to be achieved.
-Whether the data collected is appropriate is a matter of comparing with the goal and the different aims.
-Whether it is sufficient needs to be thought about in the context of what kind of study is being carried out and what kinds of generalisations the researcher wants to make from it.
+15. As can be seen, these aims are cumulative and, taken together, they enable the goal that has been specified to be achieved.
+Whether the data to be collected is appropriate is a matter of comparing the goal and the different aims.
+And whether it is sufficient needs to be thought about in the context of what kind of study is being carried out and what kinds of generalisations the researcher wants to make from it.

-15. What has been done here can – and really should – be done for every instantiation of the ‘It’ of a piece of research.
-It makes you think!
-It doesn’t take an enormous amount of time and it most certainly helps think through what is of most interest and what is not.
-And what results isn’t ‘research questions’ in the usual sense of the phrase, but something which tells the researcher where they want to get and how they can get there.
+16. What has been discussed here can be done for every a piece of research.
+Thinking in a very structured way about what ‘It’ is but you really want to know about makes you think!
+It doesn’t take a lot of time to do and it certainly helps think through what is of most interest and what is not.
+And what results isn’t ‘research questions’ in the usual sense of the phrase, but something which tells the researcher where they want to get, their goal, and how they can get there, their aims.